haskell/cabal/doc/setup-commands.rst

     You might need to use this flag if you have standard system header files in a non-standard location that is not mentioned in the package's ``.cabal`` file.
-Using this option has the same affect as appending the directory *dir* to the ``include-dirs`` field in each library and executable in the package's ``.cabal`` file.
+Using this option has the same effect as appending the directory *dir* to the ``include-dirs`` field in each library and executable in the package's ``.cabal`` file.
 The advantage of course is that you do not have to modify the package at